-A medieval adventure, in the style of Robin Hood and The Prince and the Pauper, the Danish movie Eye of Eagle has all it takes to keep viewers of all ages glued to the screen.
+In the style of Robin Hood and The Prince and the Pauper, a medieval adventure, the Danish movie Eye of Eagle has all it takes to keep viewers of all ages glued to the screen.

-I used to read a lot of books about knights as a kid, and this fairy tale themed movie allowed me to re-live the excitement I felt when I imagined myself as a character in the stories that captivated the imagination of my youth.
-Whereas the film is aimed primary at a young audience, those of you who have managed to keep that adventurous spirit of youth will appreciate the tasteful way in which the story is offered.
+I read many books about knights as a kid, and this fairytale-themed movie allowed me to re-live the excitement I felt when I imagined myself as a character in the stories that captivated the imagination of my youth.
+Whereas the film is aimed primarily at a young audience, those of you who have managed to keep that adventurous spirit of youth will appreciate the tasteful way the story is offered.

-When the Danish kingdom is endangered by an upcoming war, the King decides to send his young son Vamdemare to the Bishop of Ravnsborg.
+When an upcoming war endangers the Danish kingdom, the King decides to send his young son Vamdemare to the Bishop of Ravnsborg.
 There, in relative safety, the young prince is expected to learn Latin and other valuable subjects the monks can teach.
 The Bishop, however, has other plans and, after depriving the young prince of his liberty, he secretly begins plotting against his father – the King.

 Helped by Aske, a young boy who works in the kitchen, the prince manages to escape.
-The two boys then witness a secret gathering in which the local vassals of the king swear to his death.
-One of the traitors is a fearsome evil, one-eyed man accompanied by a huge eagle – an eagle through whose eyes the man can see and chase his enemies.
+The two boys then witness a secret gathering in which the local vassals of the King swear to his death.
+One of the traitors is a fearsome evil, a one-eyed man accompanied by a huge eagle – an eagle through whose eyes the man can see and chase his enemies.
 Valdemar has had some basic fencing lessons from his father, but he has never been out in the world by himself.
-His new found friend, Aske, is more practical and is enthusiastic to help his future king, who promises him to make him his squire in return for his services.
+His newfound friend, Aske, is more practical and is enthusiastic about helping his future King, who promises to make him his squire in return for his services.
 But can two boys face the fearless one-eyed man and the army of the traitorous Bishop?

 Eye of the Eagle : Nijas Ørnbak-Fjeldmose and Lasse Baunkilde